This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-This classic recipe is perfect for weekly dinner meal planners.
+This classic recipe is perfect for weekly dinner planning.
 Make it for dinner one night and prep a second meal for the freezer.
-Then, plan for leftovers so you can make easy fajitas or top Massaged Kale Salad the next night.
+Then, plan for leftovers so you can make easy fajitas or steak salad the next night.

-This guide is packed with tips and tricks to make outstanding steak using the Best London Broil Marinade every single time!
+This guide is packed with tips and marinade ideas to make outstanding top sirloin steak or london broil every single time!

 What is London Broil?